SirrorsMoore1975/SirrorsMoore1975/Documents/YOUCODECOULDKILL/README.md

 [Go Back](../../README.md)

-Coding helped us to live better.
-What can go wrong?
+Coding, supposingly, is to help us to live a better life.
+What can coding go wrong?

-Coding might sound innocent, but as the title suggested, a mistake or an errors in the language, software or codes could inflict consequences on the developer and to the user.

-This article is aimed to help us as a programmer that we really should be taking those programming language decisions, mistakes, errors etc seriously.

-## Are we just being too paranoid?
+A mistake in the code, an errors in the language, malfunction to the software, applications conflicts, unforeseeable bugs, user cases became beyond the original purposes or the language used has reached it limits, etc, could inflict unthinkable consequences beyond any reasonable developer and harm any user(s) or people in the process who might be around the product.

-A small error might just end at the end of user's browser or on the apps, it might end up as an open issue at GitHub waiting to be resolved, or the issue is completely ignored or is totally forgotten because it beared no consequences.
-How about an errors that can cause some damage$ (yes, real currency) to the company such as payment to some lawsuit?
-A program/software is interacting with the real world.
-How about an error that cause injuries or even death?
-It won't just end at a lawsuit, gaining some bad reputations or some damage$, but possibly imprisonment.
+Some mistakes or errors are not big enough to cause enough harm to the surround.
+A small error might just end at the end of user's browser or on the apps, it might be fixable within a few hours, or the issues might not be significant enough and considered can be completely ignored by the devlopers or can be completely forgotten about since it bared "no physical consequences" for the moment.

-## Can an error be that worst?
-If you have not aware or have not a clue of where I am going at yet, remember this: YOUR CODE CAN KILL.
+A mild errors or mistake could cause financial lost, to the developer, to the users, to anyone related, to anyone surrounding themselves to the software, or those who are relying on the software.
+You CAN still "PAY" your way out for those mistakes or fault when you are the source.
+You might gain some bad reputation in the process.
+Surely it is a painful experience no one would wants or have to experience and it is a very poor lesson to learn from (and anyone should try their best to avoid before committing those mistakes).

+But where such errors does end up as injuries, even death to others, this is not a mistake or error you can easily pay out through finance or from your reputation.

+# Programming languages that caused death
-I overheard a case online which have me check and read into it, where the case of a fatal memory error in C has caused a car entering __auto pilot mode__ ignoring the driver's input, acclerating by itself, crashed the car, killing driver's friend, left driver severe injured.
-In the proceedure, the driver has show evidence that desipte how hard on her attempts on pushing hard on the car break, the car just keep accelarating [^2].
+I overheard a case online and have me read into it, where a fatal memory error in C has caused a car entering __auto pilot__,  acclerating by itself, crashed the car, killing driver's friend, left driver severe injured, even when the driver did tried all her attempts on pushing hard on the car break [^2].

-Another incident, where a 911 system that ignore calls if the 911 hotline is being called for a number of time within a given period, which happens to have reached the limit and has fatally caused a victim who tries to report a break in to the owner house seeking police aid failed to contact the police and resulted victim's death.
+Another incident, where a 911 system that ignore calls if the 911 hotline is being called for a number of time within a given period, which happens to have reached the limit and has fatally caused a victim who tries to report a break in to the owner house seeking police aid resulted death.

 A drug website will always diagnose a forwarding patient to a particular website which sell a particular medicine (for the benefit of the drug company who had hired the DevOp), ignoring the fact that whether the paitent medical history if he/she can or cannot take that medicine, and in result causing a teenage girl death.